altayaydemir/altay-dot-wtf/data/books/anything-you-want.md

 - Are you profitable?
 - **Isn't that enough?**

 > "I miss the mob.
 Wall Street MBA's optimizing everything, and now I need to pay 25 cents for ketchup on my hotdog."
+>
-NY Taxi Driver
+> &mdash; NY Taxi Driver

 ### How Do You Grade Yourself?